Skip to content

 5. Miku Pro — Best Non-Contact Breathing Tracking

 Sleep tracking is automatic.
 The Miku app provides sleep duration, sleep quality scores, and breathing trend reports.
-The camera captures 1080p HD video with night vision, and there is no subscription required — all analytics are included with the hardware purchase.
+The camera captures 1080p HD video with night vision, though a $9.99/month Mikucare membership is now required to unlock full sleep/breathing analytics and extended video storage — basic audio/video monitoring works without it.

-The Miku Pro represents the closest feature-equivalent to Nanit without the subscription model.
-The breathing tracking is the key differentiator: Nanit requires Breathing Wear ($30–$50 per band) plus a subscription to access breathing analytics, while Miku includes it contact-free.
+The Miku Pro represents one of the closest feature-equivalents to Nanit.
+The breathing tracking is the key differentiator: Nanit requires Breathing Wear (from $19.99 per band) plus a subscription to access breathing analytics, while Miku includes it contact-free as part of its own membership.

 Limitations: Expensive upfront.
 The non-contact breathing detection, while innovative, is less precise than contact-based methods like the Owlet sock.
 Requires stable Wi-Fi.